 AKC S.T.A.R.
 Puppy Puppies up to 1 year old can now get off to a good start by earning the AKC S.T.A.R.
 Puppy certificate.
 In addition to basic skills training, this program is designed to help with any puppy-raising questions you might have.
 AKC S.T.A.R.
 Puppy is also a lead-in to the Canine Good Citizen classes/test.

 AKC Community Canine (CGCA) AKC Community Canine is the advanced level of AKC's Canine Good Citizen (CGC) program.
 As with CGC, AKC Community Canine has a 10-step test of skills that dogs must pass to earn the official AKC Community Canine title.
-This is a title that appears on the dog's title record at AKC.
+This title appears on the dog's title record at AKC.
 The CGCA and CGCU classes/tests are offered on a rotating schedule.
 See our Schedule page for a list of current classes.
 For more information about the CGCA, see this article.
-AKC Urban Canine Good Citizen (CGCU) AKC Urban CGC requires that the dog demonstrate CGC skills and beyond in an urban setting.
-As with Canine Good Citizen, AKC Urban CGC has a 10-step test of skills that dogs must pass to earn the official AKC Urban CGC title.
-This is a title that appears on the dog's title record at AKC.
+AKC Urban Canine Good Citizen (CGCU) requires the dog demonstrate skills in an urban setting.
 The CGCA and CGCU classes/tests are offered on a rotating schedule.
 See our Schedule page for a list of current classes.
 For more information on the CGCU, look here.